idksusan/rollcall/project/README.md

 # Roll Call
 A web application designed to help newcomers jump right into playing Dungeons and Dragons.
+All material is based on Dungeons and Dragons 5th edition and all intellectual property belongs to Wizards of the Coast.